awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-examples-section.md

 ts-node transcribe-list-jobs.ts  // If you prefer JavaScript, enter 'node transcribe-list-jobs.js'
 ```

-This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/Transcribe/src/transcribe-list-jobs.ts)\.
+This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/transcribe/src/transcribe_list_jobs.ts)\.

-## Viewing details of a Amazon Transcribe cluster<a name="transcribe-delete-cluster"></a>
+## Deleting a Amazon Transcribe job<a name="transcribe-delete-job"></a>

 This example shows how to delete an Amazon Transcribe transcription job using the AWS SDK for JavaScript\.
-For more information about optional, see [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/ AWS/Transcribe.html#deleteTranscriptionJob-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/ AWS/Transcribe.html#deleteTranscriptionJob-property)\.
+For more information about optional, see [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/TranscribeService.html#deleteTranscriptionJob-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/TranscribeService.html#deleteTranscriptionJob-property)\.

 Create a Node\.js module with the file name `transcribe-delete-job.ts`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.
-Create a `Transcribe` client service object\.
-Specify the AWS Region, the name of the cluster you want to modify, and new master user password\.
+Create a `TranscribeService` client service object\.
+Specify the AWS Region, and the name of the job you want to delete\.

 **Note**
 This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
 You can create this example using V2 commands instead by making some minor changes\.
 For details, see [Using V3 commands](welcome.md#using_v3_commands)\.